How to Create a Beautiful Beachy Look with Furniture Paint

 If you have questions about sealing your painted furniture project you can find a full tutorial with video on how to apply clear sealer here: Sealing Painted Furniture

 As an added precaution I also add a water repellant clear sealer on the table top after the standard clear sealer.
 Gator hide is water repellant and is applied in the same manner as the clear sealer with the yellow applicator sponge.
-You can find Gator Hide online HERE.
+You can find Gator Hide online HERE

 Creating a Beachy Look with Furniture Paint

-Next time you see a piece of furniture sitting on the side of the road waiting to head to the landfill, just think of the possibilities that can be achieved with furniture paint.
-Scoop that table or dresser up and give it a makeover!
 This little table has been saved and given a beachy style look with furniture paint and has since been donated to a local school fundraiser.
-Click here to see all of my projects that have been donated to support local fundraisers, schools, and charities: Donation Projects.
+Click here to see all of my projects that have been donated to support local fundraisers, schools, and charities: Donation Projects

 I love that the bits of coral beachy furniture paint shows through but remains subtle.